 If your client lives in South East Queensland, they have a choice of electricity and gas offers.
 Ask the retailer if they can offer a discount or negotiate a better price.
 You can also compare and search for an energy offer on the Energy Made Easy website.

 Customers who encounter difficulties in dealing with an energy company, or getting access to the assistance they are entitled to, can lodge a complaint with the Energy and Water Ombudsman Queensland.
 Call 1800 662 837 or visit the Energy and Water Ombudsman Queensland.

 If you have received a disconnection notice

 If you or your client have received a disconnection notice, it is important to contact the retailer straight away.
 Retailers can offer payment plans and other hardship assistance to customers who are experiencing payment difficulties.
-For more information on options, see the Can’t pay an electricity or gas bill page.

 If you have been disconnected from supply